albar965/littlenavmap-manual/src/en/MENUS.rst

 The minimum off-route altitude grid provides an obstacle clearance altitude within an one degree grid.
-The altitudes clear all terrain and obstructions by 1000 feet in areas where the highest elevations are 5000 feet MSL or lower.
-Where the highest elevations are above 5000 feet MSL or higher terrain is cleared by 2000 feet.
+The altitudes clear all terrain and obstructions by 1,000 ft in areas where the highest elevations are 5,000 ft MSL or lower.
+Where the highest elevations are above 5,000 ft MSL or higher terrain is cleared by 2,000 ft.

-The large number is 1000 feet and small number 100 feet minimum altitude.
+The large number is 1,000 ft and small number 100 ft minimum altitude.

 .. figure:: ../images/legend_map_mora.png

-       MORA grid: 3300, 4400, 6000, 9900 and 10500 feet.
+       MORA grid: 3,300, 4,400, 6,000, 9,900 and 10,500 ft.

 .. _show-airport-weather: